jplotnikov99/RelExt/README.md

 ### build

-With the dependencies and options you can build the program with
+You can build the program with

+        cd path/to/DarkTree
         mkdir build && cd build
         cmake ..
         make (-j)